 - The Prosperity Fund should be more open about its engagement with UK and international companies, ensuring it avoids potential conflict of interests and secures value for money.

 - The Prosperity Fund should ensure it is fully transparent about its procedures and progress in line with the government’s stance on this issue.

 The government publishes a response to all ICAI reviews.
-You can read the government’s response to ICAI’s review of the Prosperity Fund online.
+You can read the government’s response to our review of the Prosperity Fund online.

 International Development Committee

-Parliament’s International Development Committee (IDC), or its ICAI sub-committee, hold hearings on all ICAI reviews.
-The IDC hearing on the Prosperity Fund is available to watch online.
+The International Development Committee holds hearings into all ICAI reviews.
+You can watch the IDC hearing on the Prosperity Fund online.